francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. On click, change the font colour to red.
+3. On button click, change the font colour of the text to red.
-2. On click, change the font to bold.
+4. On button click, change the font of the text to bold.

 ### 3. JavaScript Can Hide or Show HTML Elements